korningf/cso-git/README.md

 Add MSYS2 MinGW64 standard development tools (GNU autotool, glibc, gcc, etc).

-# Installation

-From a gitbash shell run `sh install-pacman-git-bash.sh` for the initial setup.

-This installs the binaries, and sets up a mirror of the MSYS2 git-sdk-64 repo.

-This will fail as we are missing the distro key for git-sdk-64 in the keyring.

-It turns out this is the same key as the git-for-windows distro.

 # Configuration

-Add the git-for-windows key the keyring.
+To get pacman working we to add the gpg key for the git-sdk-64 distribution in the keyring.

+It turns out it has the same author and the same key as the git-for-windows distribution.

 ```bash
 curl -L \